basarane/kemper-arduino-library/README.md

 If you use Arduino (currently you need Arduino Mega), you at least need to prepare a circuit to send and receive MIDI messages to and from Kemper Profiler.
 You can follow [these instructions](http://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/).

 Then connect Serial1 (TX1) and Serial2 (RX2) to MIDI input and output of Kemper Profiler, respectively.
 If you don't have Arduino Mega, you may use Software serial.
 The serial ports can be changed in `libraries/Kemper/Kemper.cpp`.

+DIY Kemper Remote project uses a TFT display, 14 buttons and 26 leds (8 of which are RGB).
+For buttons it uses 74HC595 shift registers, TLC5940 for leds and 4.3'' TFT display (ER-TFTM043-3).
+You can use other TFT displays also.
+All you have to do is extend the class `AbstractDisplay` and implement the functions it contains. `Display_ER_RA8875` class is such a class for ER-TFTM043-3.

 ##Usage